borispovod/crypti-docs/boot2docker.md

 4. Browse to [http://192.168.59.103:6040] (http://192.168.59.103:6040) in order to access the web wallet

+# Crypti Boot2Docker maintenance tasks

-## 3. Update to latest Crypti Docker version
+## 1. Update to latest Crypti Docker version
 1. Stop the running Docker image (if running):

         docker ps